-The COVID-19 pandemic has remained the single biggest challenge the aviation industry has faced with passenger volumes reducing to near zero as countries and borders have restricted the movement of people.
-St Helena Airport has also experienced similar challenges faced in the industry and during the year under review witnessed significant reductions in traffic.
+The COVID-19 pandemic has remained the single biggest challenge the aviation industry has faced with reduced passenger volumes as countries and borders have restricted the movement of people.
+St Helena Airport has however experienced increased traffic due to increased charter flights by the St Helena Government during the year under review.

 With the strategic goals listed above and Covid-19 pandemic in mind SHAL will continue to work closely with the St Helena Government to ensure that we maintain air access availability and capability.
-SHAL will continue to introduce and maintain a range of control measures and new operating processes throughout our airports operation to mitigate the risk of infection and transmission of Covid-19.
+SHAL will continue to introduce and maintain a range of control measures and new operating processes throughout our airport's operation to mitigate the risk of infection and transmission of Covid-19.